-Headlamp High/Low-Beam Changer
+Headlamp High/Low Beam Changer

-To change the headlamps from low beam to high or high to low, pull the turn signal lever all the way toward you.
+To change the headlamps from low beam to high or high to low, pull the multifunction lever all the way toward you.
 Then release it.

-When the high beams are on, this light on the instrument panel also will be on.
+When the high beams are on, this indicator light on the instrument panel will also be on.